How to Start a Career in Crime Scene Cleaning

 Preventing Disease Spread – Thorough decontamination prevents the spread of bacteria, viruses, and biohazards.

-Crime scene cleaning isn’t just about removing stains; it’s deeply tied to protection, safety, and public health, serving an essential purpose in the aftermath of tragic events.
+Crime scene cleaning isn’t just about removing stains; it’s deeply tied to protection, safety, and public health, serving an essential purpose in the aftermath of tragic events by making spaces safe and sanitary for re-entry.

 The Rewards and Challenges of Being a Crime Scene Cleaner